HoneypotCode/How-to-Create-Honeypot-Token/!ReadMe.md

+*Step By Step Guide "How to Create Honeypot Token"*

 Guide to creating honeypot ERC-20 or BEP-20 tokens on Ethereum Mainnet/Base Mainnet or Binance Smart Chain

 The EtherCode Innovation development team presents.
 Launch your own honeypot token using our instructions.
 We are a team of crypto enthusiasts and developers engaged in research in this area